UPDATE: Your guide to the energy price guarantee and equivalent business support

 You can help your landlords ensure they're appropriately balancing the costs that they're expected to pay with the money that they earn.

 Is now the right time to make energy improvements?

 Energy efficiency is already high on the government's agenda, with its Net Zero by 2050 target and the recent announcement of its strategy to move away from carbon-based forms of energy production, towards heat pumps and other solutions.

 Proposals to increase minimum energy efficiency standards mean that landlords will need to invest to increase their Energy Performance Certificate ratings to minimum rating of C on all new and existing tenancies by 2028.

-Taking a step by step approach will spread the cost of making these improvements, and ensure your landlord saves money during the void period.
+Taking a step by step approach can help spread the cost of making these improvements.

 During the void period, you need to make sure that your agency and its landlords know who is paying the bills.

-Taking accurate metre readings is essential, so you only pay for the energy you use.
+Taking accurate metre readings is essential, so your landlord only pays for the energy they use.